Will you please turn to the 29th section of the Doctrine and Covenants verse 7?

 Though the way is not easy, and will require from you the sacrifice of all earthly things, including your own opinions if you will soften your heart to receive the word and will of God, the gate is still open to receive eternal life, and enter the presence of God.
 I plead with you as Latter-Day Saints, and as lost sheep of the house of Israel, return to Christ!
 Embrace the fullness of His gospel!
 Gather, and be numbered among Latter day Israel.
 The way is open before you, and there are lawful administrators waiting to invite you to the waters of Baptism, and the Lord’s Temple.
 Will you not enter in and be saved?

-Christ’s Church, The Righteous Branch of the Church of Jesus Christ of Latter Day Saints
+An Apostle of Jesus Christ, serving in Christ’s Church, The Righteous Branch of the Church of Jesus Christ of Latter Day Saints